PhaseCoder: Microphone Geometry-Agnostic Spatial Audio Understanding for Multimodal LLMs: Methods

 \subsection{PhaseCoder: Spatial Audio Encoder}

 This section describes the architecture and training of PhaseCoder.
 The overall architecture is shown in Figure~\ref{fig:model_architecture}.

 \textbf{Input Audio Features} We first process the raw audio from each of the $C$ microphone channels.
-We compute the Short-Time Fourier Transform (STFT) using a 256-sample Hann window with 50\% overlap (128-sample hop).
+We compute the Short-Time Fourier Transform (STFT) using a 256-sample Hann window with a 50\% overlap (128-sample hop).
 The audio sampling rate is 16 kHz.
-This process yields 33 STFT frames (a total of 250 milliseconds) for the model input, ultimately producing a spatial audio token.
+This process yields 33 STFT frames (a total of 250~ms) for the model input, ultimately producing a spatial audio token.

 For a real-valued input, an STFT with a window size of $N=256$ produces $N/2 + 1 = 129$ complex frequency bins.
 We extract the magnitude and phase for each of these 129 bins and concatenate them, resulting in an initial feature vector of dimension $129 + 129 = 258$~\footnote{Practically, 2 of the 258 dimensions are unnecessary, as they are DC and Nyquist bins, which are real-valued.}.

-This 258-dimensional vector is then passed through a projection layer to produce the final $D=256$ dimensional embedding.
+This 258-dimensional vector is then passed through a linear projection layer to produce the final $D=256$-dimensional embedding.

 We define a \textbf{patch} as this final $D$-dimensional embedding for a single microphone at a single time frame.
 The frame ($F=33$) and channel ($C$) dimensions are then flattened to create a single input sequence of length $L = F \times C$.
-The final input tensor passed to the encoder has the shape \textbf{$B \times L \times D$}, where $B$ is the batch size.
+The final input tensor passed to the encoder has the shape $B \times L \times D$, where $B$ is the batch size.